moserrya/hockey_league/README.md

 ### Run the Application

-To run the application, use:
+To run the application, pipe the input:
 ```sh
 cat input.txt | npm start
 ```